irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 about their individual contributions.
 We typically structure our programs to have folks work on one or two "major" projects, building up to them with ["starter"](https://www.cockroachlabs.com/blog/onboarding-starter-projects/) ones.
-Here we'll briefly touch what they worked on.
+Here we'll briefly touch what these were.

 ### Query runtime statistics

 <span class="marginnote">
-  Query execution plan for a full table scan followed by an `AVG`.
+  The query execution plan for a full table scan followed by an `AVG`.
 </span>
 {{< gallery hover-effect="none" caption-effect="none" >}}
   {{< figure src="img/from-interns-with-love/explain-analyze.png" size="2222x1754"
       thumb="img/from-interns-with-love/explain-analyze.png"
-      caption="Query execution plan for a full table scan followed by an `AVG`." >}}
+      caption="The query execution plan for a full table scan followed by an `AVG`." >}}
 {{< /gallery >}}
 <span class="collapsed-marginnote">
   Figure 3.
-Query execution plan for a full table scan followed by an `AVG`.
+The query execution plan for a full table scan followed by an `AVG`.
 </span>

 [Cathy Wang](https://www.linkedin.com/in/cathy-m-wang) interned on our SQL